Scout Emerging Corn for Insects; Don’t Assume Protection

 In some cases products are not labeled for the full spectrum of Nebraska insects.
 For example, Bt corn hybrids expressing the Cry 1F and VIP3A Bt proteins list control of black cutworm on the label, but only VIP3A lists control of another soil cutworm (dingy cutworm) species.
 See the Handy Bt Trait Table for a list of which hybrids express which Bt proteins.

-Cutworms can cause serious damage to corn in the first couple weeks after emergence so it is important to scout fields early for damage.
+Cutworms can cause serious damage to corn in the first of couple weeks after emergence so it is important to scout fields early for damage.
 Several species of cutworms attack corn.
 The severity and the area affected will vary greatly, depending on species involved, previous crop history, and weather conditions.

 After hatching, cutworm larvae may begin feeding on the cover crop and later move to a cash crop when the cover crop is terminated.
 In 2016, Dunbar et al. captured significantly higher numbers of black cutworm moths in rye cover crop plots from late April through early May in Iowa.
 A couple of weeks later corn plants were assessed for cutworm damage, but no significant cutworm damage was observed.
 Such observations reinforce the need to scout fields even when adults have been observed.
 True armyworm has a similar behavior to black cutworm in that it targets areas of dense vegetation for egg laying.
-True armyworm adults were captured in pheromone traps this spring in eastern Nebraska.
-We have also received reports of army cutworm larvae in cover crops in central Nebraska earlier this spring.

 Several other cutworm species (dingy, claybacked, army, and Sandhills cutworms) overwinter as partly grown caterpillars and can be found more widely in Nebraska.

-Dingy cutworms are pale gray to reddish brown with mottled pigmentation and light gray with a V-shaped marking on the back of each abdominal segment (Fig. 2).
+Dingy cutworms are pale gray to reddish brown with mottled pigmentation and light gray with a V-shaped marking on the back of each abdominal segment (Figure 2).
 In addition, dingy cutworms have two pairs of equal-sized tubercles on each segment, a key distinction from black cutworms where the pairs of tubercles are unequal in size (Fig. 1).
 Because they overwinter as larvae, dingy cutworms are often the first to damage corn in the spring; however, they generally cause less damage than black cutworms because they feed primarily on leaves and do not typically cut stems.
 In most cases, treatment for dingy cutworms is not justified unless extensive feeding accompanies poor growing conditions.

 Army cutworm larvae are generally greenish-grey to greenish-brown with a freckled appearance.
-The larvae usually have a narrow, pale stripe on top (Fig. 3).
+The larvae usually have a narrow, pale stripe on top (Figure 3).
 Mature larvae are approximately 1 ½ to 2 inches in length.
 The adults migrate to the Rocky Mountains in the summer to avoid high temperatures before returning to the plains in the late summer to lay eggs.
 Eggs hatch in the fall and larvae begin development before overwintering.
 Army cutworm larvae become active again in the late winter to early spring.
 Like dingy cutworms, they are among the first cutworms to appear in the spring; however, army cutworms generally climb and feed on leaves, so they typically cause less injury than cutworms that feed below ground on the stem.
 In addition, because they are most abundant early in the season, they usually only injure wheat and other small grains.

-Claybacked cutworms are generally light along the sides with a darker brownish to reddish broad stripe on the back (Fig. 4).
+Claybacked cutworms are generally light along the sides with a darker brownish to reddish broad stripe on the back (Figure 4).
 At maturity, larvae can reach up to approximately 1 ½ inches in length.
 However, unlike dingy and army cutworms, claybacked cutworms will cut plants just above soil surface and can be economically important occasionally.